 - Fits your budget

 In a nutshell, your chair must be a size, or adjustable to a size, that will fit your body comfortably.
-As people come in sizes, so do chairs.
+As people come in many sizes, so do chairs.
 The majority of better quality ergonomic chairs are adjustable to fit most people, in most respects.
 Some chairs are highly modular and parts can be swapped out to modify an existing chair to fit a different sized person.
 Cheaper office chairs usually offer limited adjustability and will fit fewer people.
 Here are the key points to check:

 Weight Rating –

 The weight rating for a chair is a safety rating and does not necessarily mean a chair will fit someone nearing the maximum rated weight.
 Thus other size considerations listed below must also be examined.
 If a person is nearing the maximum weight, it may be wiser to choose a higher rated chair since weight fluctuates for many people.
+RFM offers chairs that have a weight rating of 300 lbs.

 Seat Height Adjustment –

 The correct seat height is one that allows your knees to be level, or slightly lower, than your hips when seated and your feet flat on the floor.
-Select a chair with a seated height range that allows your ideal seat height to be somewhere inbetween the lowest and highest settings.
+Select a chair with a seated height range that allows your ideal seat height to be somewhere in between the lowest and highest settings.
 That way a variety of shoe heights can still be accommodated.
 Many ergonomic chairs are available with a choice of cylinders, each offering a different adjustment range.
 Just keep in mind that with taller and shorter users, seat depth must also be correct.

 Special circumstances - in some cases, especially with shorter workers, the ideal seated height is not high enough to reach the workstation.
 Depending on the circumstances, here are some possible fixes: